sara-chronister/syndrome-definition-evaluation/README.md

 >      + To run the code, you can click the "Run" button (top right corner of the R script window) or use the following shortcuts (Windows: ctrl+Enter, macOS: command+return).

 ## Accessing Toolkit Results:
-* Result files from this tool will be available in the `Output` subfolder, and will be organized by the number of definitions you are evaluating.
+* Result files from this tool will be available in the `Output` subfolder of your Working Directory file location, and will be organized by the number of definitions you are evaluating.
-   + When a One, Two, or Three definition syndrome definition evaluation is run, their results will be stored in the respective filepaths: `Output/OneDef/`, `Output/TwoDefs/`, `Output/ThreeDefs/`.
+   + When a One, Two, or Three definition evaluation is run, their results will be stored in the respective filepaths: `Output/OneDef/`, `Output/TwoDefs/`, `Output/ThreeDefs/`.
-   + If a One, Two, or Three definition syndrome evaluation has not yet been run, these filepaths will not yet exist.
+   + If a One, Two, or Three definition evaluation has not yet been run, these filepaths will not yet exist.

 ### Results Files & Folders
-1. `Syndrome Evaluation Report.html` - The **main syndrome definition evaluation report** which includes syndrome definition syntax, volumes of emergency department visits, demographics, and the relative overlap between multiple syndromic definitions.
+1. `Syndrome Evaluation Report.html` - The **main syndrome definition evaluation report** which includes syndrome definition syntax, visit volumes, demographics, and the relative overlap between multiple syndromic definitions.
 2. `[INSERT_CUSTOM_NAME].RData` - This `.RData` file will flexibly named by pasting together the abbreviations of the definitions being evaluated by the tool (see example below).
 It contains all of the data written to the `Definition_Comparison` and `Matched_Elements` subfolders, in a single, easy-to-access file for R users to access.
 This may be useful for R users to load instead of trying to work with many disparate `.xlsx` files.
    + Example: A 2 syndrome definition evaluation report is run for AIRQUAL (Air Quality-related Respiratory Illness v1) and ILI (Influenza Like Illness), the `.RData` file name would be `AIRQUAL_ILI.RData`.
 4. `Definition_Comparison` subfolder - Contains `.xlsx` files of ESSENCE DataDetails records based on the syndrome definition(s) (singular or multiple overlap) they fall under.
 These may be useful for separate, custom analyses.